jintangxue/Green-PointHop/README.md

 Log files and network parameters will be saved to `log` folder.

+In our experiments, the training process took 4 minutes for 24- and 16-thread CPUs, and 6 minutes for a 8-thread CPU.

 Point clouds of <a href="http://modelnet.cs.princeton.edu/" target="_blank">ModelNet40</a> models in HDF5 files will be automatically downloaded (416MB) to the data folder.
 Each point cloud contains 2048 points uniformly sampled from a shape surface.
 Each cloud is zero-mean and normalized into an unit sphere.
 There are also text files in `data/modelnet40_ply_hdf5_2048` specifying the ids of shapes in h5 files.

+If you have any questions, please contact jintangx@usc.edu.